raj638111/awsexamples/a25_ELB_ASG/a05_ELB.md

    1. When setting up HTTPS listener specify the default certificate
    2. We can add optional list of certs to support multiple domains
    3. Clients can use `SNI` (`Server Name Indication`) to specify the hostname they reach
-      1. SNI: Solves problem of loading multiple SSL certificates into one Server (to serve multiple websites)
+      1. SNI: Solves problem of loading multiple SSL certificates into one Server (to serve multiple websites) (Note: multiple cetificates in a single listener)
       2. Is a newer protocol and require the client to indicate the host name of the target server in the initial SSL handshake
       3. Only works for ALB, NLB (and CloudFront)
 5. SSL Certificate support